 Goatee vs Mustache – What’s The Difference?

-But most of the confusion surrounding this topic is due to the unclear definition of the term “goatee”.
-What exactly is that?
+Most of the confusion surrounding this topic is due to the unclear definition of the term “goatee”.

 The problem is that the answer is very much dependent on who is asked.
-But the most helpful definition of a “goatee” is “a style consisting of hair on the chin but not on the cheeks.”
+But the most helpful definition of a “goatee” is, once again, “a style consisting of hair on the chin but not on the cheeks.”

 Essentially, if there’s hair on the cheeks, it’s not a goatee.